Duke vs North Carolina Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 22)

 Duke vs. North Carolina Odds

-AI algorithm Remi is pouring through loads of data points on each player.
+Remi is pouring through loads of data points on each line.
 In fact, anytime the Duke vs North Carolina trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme temps almost always follow normal, predictable betting trends.
+Not to mention games played at extreme travel distance seemingly never follow normal, predictable betting trends.

 | DUKE Moneyline | -254 |